 House Passes $50.5 Billion In Sandy Relief Aid

-This is a great relief to both damaged homeowners and restoration contractors currently assisting in the cleanup efforts.
+This is a great relief to for many parts of New Jersey and New YorkThedamaged homeowners and restoration contractors currently assisting in the cleanup efforts.
 For many parts of New Jersey and New York, the relief aid was critical to their ongoing recovery effort.
-In a written statement by U.S Rep. Chris Smith, “The Jersey Shore needs to be open for business by or near Memorial Day, or else many will suffer economic hardships, including losing their jobs and business.”
+In a written statement by U.S. Rep. Chris Smith, “The Jersey Shore needs to be open for business by or near Memorial Day, or else many will suffer economic hardships, including losing their jobs and business.”